munificent/game-programming-patterns/book/observer.markdown

 ^code linked-add

 The other option is to add it to the end of the linked list.
-Doing that adds a bit more complexity: `Subject` has to either walk the list to find the end, or keep a separate `tail_` pointer that always points to the last node.
+Doing that adds a bit more complexity. `Subject` has to either walk the list to find the end or keep a separate `tail_` pointer that always points to the last node.

 Adding it to the front of the list is simpler, but does have one side effect.